 Just imagine serving all three of these whimsical dishes for your next holiday dinner party.
 You’ll be the talk of the town, and you’ll no doubt have made memories for your family and friends that will live on for years to come!

-Now, even though I’ve shown this Whole Wheat Rudolph Bread Nosed Reindeer in fabulous technicolor, you certainly can make and serve him in his own brown and rustic form, sans color.
-He’ll still be just as cute, and just as delicious.
-Ditto goes for the Santa bread.
-It’s completely your call if you want to add color, or not.
-I only urge you to make them as I know you’ll be delighted with what you can produce with just a little bit of extra effort.
+Now, even though I’ve shown this Whole Wheat Rudolph Bread Nosed Reindeer in fabulous technicolor, you certainly can make (and serve) him in his own brown and rustic form, sans color.
+He’ll still be just as cute, and just as delicious!!

 I’ve taken a ton of step-by-step photos to help you learn through visual tips and techniques for the making of this Rudolph bread.
 I know you’ll find the photos helpful.
 But feel free to use your own creativity if you’d like to break out and do your own thing.
 I totally applaud your style!